Spede Pasanen: Film director career

+In his films, Pasanen never made fun of religion, his fatherland or politicians.
+He thought it was a matter of honour to make films for the whole family, and the films never showed any nudity or contained any profanity.

 TV career

-Starting from 1964, Spede began making live 15-minute sketch programming for Yleisradio.
+Pasanen's television career started from visits in commercials for lottery tickets and beer, which brought out his talents as a comedian.
+However, the director of the advertisement studio that had filmed the commercials featuring him announced he could not stand the "Spede style", so Pasanen made a suggestion to Mainostelevisio to make a program all of his own.

+Starting from 1964, Pasanen began making live 15-minute sketch programming for Yleisradio produced by Mainos-TV, in addition to his film career.
+The first of these shows was called Spede Show (1964), followed by Speden Saluuna (1965), Spedevisio (1965 to 1970) and 50 pientä minuuttia (1967 to 1971).
+Only parts of these early Pasanen shows have survived, because MTV3 could not afford many expensive picture tapes and thus had to record new shows on top of old ones.

 The show which alternated between the titles Spedevisio, Speden Saluuna as well as Spede Show established many of the tropes and core actors whom Spede would use in his films.
 Most of the early skit work is now lost due to live broadcasts not being routinely recorded.
 Spede appeared on TV continuously until 1976 when he started to focus primarily on film work.

 Starting from 1981, Spede once again put priority on TV work.
-First airing surviving black and white skits on the recently established independent Mainos-TV channel, Spede, Simo Salminen and Vesa-Matti Loiri began producing new skits.
+First airing surviving black and white skits on YLE.
+He began making new skits in 1984 with Spede, Simo Salminen and Vesa-Matti Loiri.
 Hannele Lauri also joined as a regular cast-member.
+Mainos-TV also moved Spede's programming to the newly formed Kolmoskanava channel.
 The new Spede Show continued to air until 1987 when Spede and Loiri had a mock-feud which led to the launch of Vesa-Matti Loiri's own TV sketch show, Vesku Show.
 Throughout the 1980s, Spede also produced other programs such as the comedy program Fakta Homma and the competition show Kymppitonni with host Riitta Väisänen.